-As of March 31, 2022, Metro S.A. did not observe any indications of impairment in its financial assets.
-Financial assets are tested for impairment on a quarterly basis and if any impairment is found, its impact on profit or loss is determined.
+Metro S.A. as of June 30, 2022 does not observe signs of impairment in its financial assets, this evaluation is performed quarterly and if there is impairment, its impact on results will be determined.

 Derecognition of financial assets

 The Company and its subsidiaries derecognize a financial asset only when the contractual rights on the financial assets' cash flows have expired, or when all the risks and rewards of ownership of the financial asset are substantially transferred to some other entity.
 If the Company does not transfer substantially all the risks and rewards of ownership and continues to exercise control over the transferred asset, the asset is accounted for and an associated liability is recorded for the amounts that must be paid.
 If the Company substantially retains all the risks and rewards of ownership of the financial asset, the Company still recognizes the financial asset and also a liability for the received cash flows.